-- 6. In the Status Bar, click (Absolute Mode Transform) to change into (Offset Mode Transform) and set Z to -0'1" and press <Enter>.
-The cylinder geometry is adjusted. - 7.
-In the Command Panel, in the Edit Polygons rollout, next to

-Bevel, click (Settings), as shown in Figure 3-27.
-You might have to scroll down to locate this rollout.
+- 6. In the Status Bar, click (Absolute Mode Transform) to change it to (Offset Mode Transform) and set Z to -0'1" and press <Enter>.
+The cylinder geometry is adjusted by moving the polygon down. - 7.
+In the Command Panel, locate the Edit Polygons rollout.
+You might need to scroll down to locate this rollout.
+Expand the Edit Polygons rollout, next to Bevel, click (Settings), as shown in Figure 3-29.

 8. The heads-up display opens on the screen.
-In the heads-up display, set Height of 0'1" and an Outline Amount of -0'1", as shown in Figure 3-28.
+In the heads-up display, set Height of 0'1" and an Outline of -0'1", as shown in Figure 3-30.
 Click

-■ The base is beveled as shown in Figure 3-29.
+■ The base is beveled as shown in Figure 3-31.

 9. To make the newly created faces smooth you will adjust the smoothing groups.
-While still in Polygon sub-object mode, in the pull-down menu, select Edit>Select All.
-In the Command Panel, in the Polygon: Smoothing Groups rollout, click Clear All to remove the existing smoothing.
-Set the AutoSmooth angle to 30, as shown in Figure 3-30, and click AutoSmooth.
+While still in Polygon sub-object mode, in the pull-down menu, expand Edit and select Select All to select all of the polygons in the object.
+In the Command Panel locate the Polygon: Smoothing Groups rollout by scrolling down.
+Click Clear All to remove the existing smoothing.
+Set the AutoSmooth angle to 30, as shown in Figure 3-32, and click Auto Smooth.

 10. To better see the effect of this change, turn off the Edged Faces in the Viewport Shading label, if enabled.
-The angle of 30 degrees enabled the newly created faces to smooth across each other, but those faces are not smoothed with the top of the cylinder, as shown in Figure 3-31.
+The angle of 30 degrees enabled the newly created faces to smooth across each other, but those faces are not smoothed with the top of the cylinder, as shown in Figure 3-33.
 This is the chamfered appearance that was originally intended.
 A larger smoothing angle enables the chamfered faces between the top and sides to smooth out.

-- 11. To end Sub-object mode, in the Command Panel Modifier Stack, click on the yellow highlighted Polygon to clear the selection.
-The top Modifier Edit Poly is highlighted as dark gray. - 12.
+- 11. To end sub-object mode, in the Command Panel Modifier Stack, click the yellow highlighted Polygon to clear the selection. - 12.
 In the Main toolbar, click (Select Object) to end the Move Transform mode as a precaution to avoid moving objects accidentally while making further selections. - 13.
 Save your work as MyLightPole05.max or use in the Save As dialog box if using the MyLightPole04.max file.